101641-RBX/101641-Roblox-Portfolio/README.md

 # Notice

-Keep in mind I do have a IRL job and college, so while I can still complete stuff in a resonable time, delays can occur.
+Keep in mind I do have a IRL job and college, so while I can still complete stuff in a reasonable time, delays can occur.